commercionetwork/CommercioUI/docs/core/stateless.md

 Similar to plain share there is an encrypted form that is similar to the plain version but also takes a list with the fields to need to be encrypted as `EncryptedData`.

-For example, to share a document with
+For example, to share a document with encrypted `content_uri` field:

 ```dart
 import 'package:commerciosdk/crypto/keys_helper.dart';